El-Vo/pokemon_battle_classification_sapienza/docs/feature_brainstorm.md

 - Ratio between dealt and received damage
 - Count Pokemon not only with no hp but with low/critical hp
 - Not only count status effects but count rounds with negative status effects
+- If the battle takes less than 30 turns, a clear winner is found

 # Notes about the dataset:
 - Battles aren't necessarily documented from start to finish, "only" the first 30 rounds are documented